Tynron Doon

 Tynron Doon is a multivallate Iron Age hill fort outside the village of Tynron in Dumfries and Galloway, Scotland.
-It was occupied on and off from the 1st millennium BC until the 16th century, when an L shaped tower house stood there.
+It was occupied on and off from the 1st millennium BC until the 16th century, when an L-shaped tower house stood there.
 Tynron Doon lies at the southern end of the Scaur hills.

 Description

 The original site is thought to be a multivallate hill fort dating to the Iron Age, of much the same plan as the modern (20th C.) remains.

 The site is itself a spur hill of Auchengibbert Hill, and reaches 289 m in height.
 The summit has an approximately oval plateau, of 40 by 45 m in extent.
 The fort was built in a natural defensive position defended by steep slopes on the north, south and east sides.
 The western approach was made defensive by the addition of three ditches and two ramparts, with some of the ditches rock-cut.

 In the 15th century the hill was the site of one of nine beacons maintained by the Sheriffs of Nithsdale and Annandale.

 In the late medieval era (c.
-16th C.) an L-shaped tower house was built in the northwest corner of the central area, with floor plan of roughly 20 by 42 ft; a smaller 8 by 10 ft extension to the northwest is speculated to have been a tower stair.
+16th C.) an L-shaped tower house was built in the northwest corner of the central area, with a floor plan of roughly 20 by 42 ft; a smaller 8 by 10 ft extension to the northwest is speculated to have been a tower stair.